Sunday Morning Greek Blog

 Reassignment or Mutilation?

 I am not ashamed of the absolute truths of Scripture, and I hope that my Christ-following brothers and sisters share that boldness.
 It’s what we need in times like these.
 When God said “Let us make mankind in our image, in our likeness,” he was talking about individual human beings AND humanity as a collective whole.
-We, individually and together, reflect the glory and image of God’s creation, because we are the crowing piece of God’s creation.
+We, individually and together, reflect the glory and image of God’s creation, because we are the crowning piece of God’s creation.
 We were created to be stewards over God’s creation.
 Nothing else in God’s creation was given that status.

 Genesis 1:27 speaks of our creation: “So God created mankind in his own image, in the image of God he created them; male and female he created them.”
 “Mankind” is a singular noun in Hebrew, but it doesn’t necessarily refer to a person’s name.
 Here, it has the definite article associated with it, so it most likely refers to the human race, or humanity as a concept.
 The next two lines of the verse bear that out.
 The first “them” at the end of the second line is singular, and the first two lines are simply a chiasm to emphasize the point that God did the creating.
 The “them” at the end of the third line is plural, meaning that male and female are separate and the only two genders God created.
 And each has their own unique sex organs that differentiate based on the possible combinations of the sex genes.
 The sex organs are analogous: if they’re XX, you get ovaries, labia, and a clitoris; if they’re XY, you get testicles, a scrotum, and a penis.